Leasing a Car: Getting Started

 Before you lease a car, determine how much you can afford.
 According to the Federal Trade Commission, look at your financial situation to make sure you have enough income to cover your monthly living expenses.
-You may want to use the “Make a Budget (opens new window)” worksheet as a guide.
+You may want to use the “Make a Budget (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ” worksheet as a guide.

 Should you take on a new monthly payment?
 Finance or lease a car only when you can afford to take on a new payment.
 Saving for a down payment or trading in a car can reduce the amount you need to finance or lease, which then lowers your financing or leasing costs.

 The most common type of auto lease is a closed-end lease.
 With a closed-end lease, you may return the vehicle at the end of the lease term, pay any end-of-lease costs, and walk away.